jpgonzalez2011/gameface/docs/development.md

 - [ ] App allows searching of posts via posting user, text content or hash tags.
 - [ ] Users can be tagged in posts and pictures.
 - [ ] Users can play games and track progress versus other users.
-- [ ] App suggests friends based on common friends/personal information between users.
+- [ ] App suggests friends based on common friends/interactions between users.
 - [ ] Multiple sessions with geolocation.
 - [ ] App provides trending topics feed.
 - [ ] Infinite scroll for main feed and profile feed.